bufbuild/buf-gradle-plugin/README.md

 `bufBreaking` is more complicated since it requires a previous version of the protobuf schema to validate the current version.
-Buf's built-in Git integration isn't quite enough since it requires a buildable protobuf source set and the `protobuf-gradle-plugin`'s merge step typically targets the project build directory, which is ephemeral and not committed.
+Buf's built-in Git integration isn't quite enough since it requires a buildable protobuf source set and the `protobuf-gradle-plugin`'s extraction step typically targets the project build directory, which is ephemeral and not committed.

+This plugin uses `buf build` to create an image from the current protobuf schema and publishes it as a Maven publication.
+In subsequent builds of the project the plugin will resolve the previously published schema image and run `buf breaking` against the current schema with the image as its reference.

 #### Checking against the latest published version

-At the moment, this plugin uses Buf to create an image from the current protobuf schema and publishes it as a Maven publication.
-Then, in the next build, you can enable `checkSchemaAgainstLatestRelease`, and the plugin will resolve the previously published Maven artifact as its input for validation.
+Enable `checkSchemaAgainstLatestRelease` and the plugin will resolve the previously published Maven artifact as its input for validation.

 For example, first publish the project with `publishSchema` enabled: